-Although multisite sampling appears to increase patient heterogeneity, we cannot be certain that it makes samples more representative.
-The relationship between heterogeneity and representativeness is unclear.
+Although multisite sampling appears to increase patient heterogeneity, we cannot be sure that it makes samples more representative.
+The relationship between heterogenity and representativeness is unclear.
 Because selection bias operates in different ways at different sites, we may have inadvertently over or under sampled certain subgroups of cocaine users, such as men and younger cocaine users.
 This could have affected the overall representativeness of the sample.
 The only way we could have avoided this is if we had used quota sampling developed from a knowledge of the characteristics of the sampling frame, i.e. all cocaine users in São Paulo.
-However, this information is rarely available and in Brazil is certainly not available.
+However, this information was and still is not available.

-This study shows that multisite sampling is a valid procedure for increasing patient heterogeneity, but without information on the sampling frame it cannot be shown to improve representativeness.
+This analysis shows that multisite sampling is a valid procedure for increasing patient heterogeneity, but without information on the sampling frame it cannot be shown to improve representativeness.
 Since representativeness is the key to generalisability, this is a serious limitation.
+However, in different situations heterogeneity or representativeness may be more or less important.
+For example, in a study investigating the relationship between route of administration of a drug and severity of dependence (Gossop et al, 1992), the more heterogeneous the sample in relation to these variables the better.
+However, in a study measuring the prevalence of HIV among drug users (Haw et al, 1992), greater representativeness would take precedence.
 The relative importance of heterogeneity or representativeness will depend on the hypothesis being tested and the study design.